davidpet/snippets/cpp/Functional Programming/004 - Bound vs. Unbound (eg. 'this') - explanation.md

 In the `main()` function, we create an object `obj` of `MyClass` and initialize `x` to `10`.

 We then demonstrate the concept of unbound and bound member functions.
+These are called __pointers to members__.

 An unbound member function pointer `unboundPtr` is created which points to the member function `printX()`.
 To call this unbound member function, we need to use an object of `MyClass` (in this case `obj`) and the `.*` operator.